petersulyok/smfc/README.md

 Note: if you added the repository with b) earlier and switch to a), delete the files of the old format (`smfc.list` and `smfc-repo.gpg`), otherwise the repository is configured twice.

 Compatible with Debian 12+, Ubuntu 22.04+.
 See the [smfc-deb README](https://github.com/petersulyok/smfc-deb) for the full distribution list.
 The package installs the same files as the manual installation (service unit, configuration, man page, sample configs).
 Configuration files under `/etc/` are preserved on upgrade.
 See [PACKAGES.md](https://github.com/petersulyok/smfc/blob/main/PACKAGES.md) for build-from-source instructions.
 The DEB package enables the `smfc` service but does not start it on installation.
 First review your configuration (see [chapter 10.](https://github.com/petersulyok/smfc/blob/main/README.md#10-configuration)), then start the service manually (see [chapter 11.](https://github.com/petersulyok/smfc/blob/main/README.md#11-how-to-run-smfc)); from then on it starts automatically on every boot.
+On upgrade the service is restarted if it was running, and left stopped if you had stopped it.

 #### 9.2.
 RPM package installation